legend80s/picture-downloader-ai/README.md

 # picture-downloader-ai

-Use AI as 🖼️ picture namer.
+The Selling point: Use AI as 🖼️ picture namer.

 ## Usage